Madelene/100-days-of-code/log.md

 - Reading through docs to see if we're able to pull data without having certain access.
 - Google Sandbox event: Day 2
+- There were fireside chats, and we got to hear from one of the developers/his experience working as a Google engineer.

 **Thoughts:**
 - Remote day!
 Love it.

+### R2 Day 58: June 8, 2018 Friday

+** Today's Progress**
+-

+**Thoughts:**
+-